 Infestation will reduce water quality, and thus impact recreational use of the lake and reduce lakefront property values.
 Eradication of invasive milfoil is difficult and expensive, costing some Maine lakes $30,000 to $40,000 per year.
 The threat is real, as evidenced by the 2017 mifoil infestation at nearby Long Lake. and the 2018 infestation of Eurasian water milfoil at Cobbosseecontee Lake in Winthrop.

-On July 17, 2016, a group of 10 WLA board members and volunteers surveyed Watchic Lake for invasive plant species – none were found.
+In August and September of 2017, a group of 12 WLA board members and volunteers surveyed Watchic Lake for invasive plant species – none were found.
 This is the second year a thorough inventory of lake plants has been completed.
 As a member of the Lakes Steward of Maine (formerly VLMP) Invasive Plant Patrol program, we are asked to submit an inventory of the native plants found in the lake.
-Click here for the VMLP Invasive Aquatic Plant Screening Survey and the Map of the Areas Surveyed.
+Click here for the 2017 VMLP Invasive Aquatic Plant Screening Survey and the Map of the Areas Surveyed.

 Reporting suspicious plants